patika-175-protein-react-bootcamp/week4-assignment-furkanpamuk/README.md

 <hr>

 # Week 2 Assignment (Marvel Heroes) [en]
-> A simple math game was made in this project.
+> A simple math game was made in this project. <br>
 > 2 numbers from 1 to 10 were chosen randomly and in this way, 10 multiplications were asked in each round.

 ## Requirements to use the project